Halls of residence

 Staying on in halls

-Staying on in College accommodation for another year could be a great transitional option for your son/daughter, offering a sense of familiarity but with more independence than the first year experience.
+Continuing to live in College accommodation for another year could be a great transitional option for your child.
+This offers a sense of familiarity but with more independence.

-One way students can do this is by applying to join their hall's residential support team as a hall senior, helping to organise social events and activities for residents.
+Students can do this is by applying to join their hall's residential support team as a hall senior.
+This involved helping organise social events and activities.

-There are also spaces for returning students in our Evelyn Gardens hall of residence, and it may be possible to apply for vacancies in other halls that have not been taken by new first-year students.
+There are spaces for returning students in our Evelyn Gardens hall of residence.
+It may be possible to apply for vacancies in other halls that have not been taken by new first-year students.